 What is the difference between a megabit and a megabyte?
 The answer is obvious to computer people—it’s “a factor of eight,” since there are eight bits in a single byte.
 But there’s a lot more to the answer, too, involving how data moves, is stored, and the history of computing.

-“Megabit” is a term we use most often when talking about the speed of our Internet connection.
+“Megabit” is a term we use most often when talking about the speed of our internet connection.
 Megabits per second, or Mbps, is a measurement of data transfer speed.
-1 Mbps is 1 million bits per second.
+1 Mbps is one million bits per second.

 How to Measure Megabits and Megabytes

 A bit is a single piece of information, expressed at its most elementary in the computer as a binary 0 or 1.
 Bits are organized into units of data eight digits long—that is, a byte.
 Kilobytes, megabytes, gigabytes, terabytes, petabytes—each unit of measurement is 1,000 times the size before it.

 So why does network bandwidth get measured in megabits, while storage gets measured in megabytes?
 There are a lot of theories and expositions about why.
 I haven’t found a hard answer yet, but the most reasonable explanation I’ve heard from networking engineers is that it’s because a bit is the lowest common denominator, if you will—the smallest meaningful unit of measurement to understand network transfer speed.
 As in bits per second.
 It’s like measuring the flow rate of the plumbing in your house.

 As to why data is assembled in bytes, Wikipedia cites the popularity of IBM’s System/360 as one likely reason: The computer used a then-novel 8-bit data format.
 IBM defined computing for a generation of engineers, so it’s the standard that moved forward.
 The old marketing adage was, “No one ever got fired for buying IBM.”